ethereum/consensus-specs/tests/generators/kzg_7594/README.md

-# KZG PeerDAS Test Generator
+# KZG Test Generator for EIP-7594

 These tests are specific to the API required for implementing PeerDAS polynomial commitment sampling.